noraliu1212/INCS741/README.md

 ```
 sudo docker rmi rf-docker
 ```
-Those commands allows you to manage Docker containers for your application using a Docker file.
+Those commands allows you to manage Docker containers for your application using a Dockerfile.